The Dopamine Problem We Built

 "I want it to feel like this" is now a viable design brief.
 Describe the aesthetic, the interaction, the feeling.
 The AI translates taste into implementation.
 The skill is no longer knowing Figma or CSS.
 The skill is knowing what good looks like.

-Each of these examples has the same structure: human intent → natural language → AI translation → real output.
+Every one of these follows the same structure: human intent → natural language → AI translation → real output.
 The translation layer is the breakthrough.
 Everything else follows from it.

 Replacing the Doom Scroll